 Less Food Needed

-All of which in the end is cheap.
+All of which in the end can be inexpensive.

 You can even use fresh vegetables from your garden if you have one, and that saves even more money (and just like the meat itself, allows you to control what chemicals if any, you use on it).